rstemmer/musicdb/README.md

 ## Docker-Based Demo

+**Important:** I do not longer support docker and will no longer update or test the files in the docker directory.
+I let the scripts untouched as they were for version 5.2.2.
+In case they do not work with later versions of MusicDB please create an Issue.
+(I will not solve Docker-Specific issues, but maybe someone else who likes to use Docker)

-It is possible to run a *Demo* installation via Docker container.
-Just clone this repository and execute the scripts in the docker sub-directory.
+To run a *Demo* installation via Docker container, just clone this repository and execute the scripts in the docker sub-directory.

 ```sh
 git clone https://github.com/rstemmer/musicdb.git